Case Studies

 Our entire team burst into action.
 We updated a very dated looking website, created new ads, freshened up the client’s excellent stock of testimonial videos (this was for a TV show fan convention), and moved to triage the ad accounts fast.

-We immediately noticed that there were 3 campaigns with the same goal and nearly the same audience.
+Our team immediately noticed that there were 3 campaigns with the same goal and nearly the same audience.
 We snapped off all but the best performing campaign (one of them was running a $700+ CPA!) and got to work on filling in missing, vital pieces of the ad funnel.

 Imagine if the cost to get a sale had been 72.9% less from the beginning.
 They could have spent SIXTEEN GRAND, not SIXTY GRAND.